-Meet the adorable and mischievous Meerkats and Mongoose!
+Meet the adorable and mischievous Meerkats!

-The Manor and its interlocking reserves has been purpose-built to replicate the harsh South African desert terrain that Meerkats and Mongoose live in.
+The Manor and its interlocking reserves has been purpose-built to replicate the harsh South African desert terrain that Meerkats live in.
 Here you will find rock formations, towering termite mounds and deep natural sand ideal for digging and burrowing.